by shellfire and torpedo from the German U-140, August 6th, 1918 - WW1

 There are no highly distinct features at this wreck site to aide in a absolutely positive identification.
 Both sections are completely upside down with the gunnels deep into the sugar white sands of the shoals.
 There are no remnants of the bridge works or other deck houses as all of these structures are crushed under the upside down hull.

 The shipwreck is right where it should be if the reports from the Lightship crew on Merak's location during these events are correct.
-If as reported, the large submarine came alongside the Merak and placed explosives onboard to sink her.
-Would the experienced U-Boat commander have endangered his vessel in shallow shoal water to do so?
-Probably not.
-Also, the wreck is torn right in the engine room with little other damage to the hull.
-This is the exact location where explosives would be placed to do the most immediate damage to the ship.
-However, we now know the Merak was sunk by Torpedo, but aiming at the engine room dead center is the method of choice in most attacks.
+The wreck is torn right in the engine room with little other damage to the hull.
+However, we now know the Merak was sunk by Torpedo and aiming at the engine room dead center is the method of choice in most torpedo attacks.

 It is my opinion is that the SS Merak has been found and identified, but not absolutely, positively identified, yet...
 Either way it is an interesting dive and one that offers up the possibility that on future visits some clue or artifact may present itself to completely solve the mystery.